Scenario-Cloud/web-developer-exam/README.md

 	d.
 Project should be required and should enforce Foreign Key constraints.

 11. Make a logic that persits 'Attachment' objects for a given 'Document'.
-Persisting Documents should have these conditions:
+Persisting Attachments should have these conditions:

     a.
 Filename field should be required.

 	b.
-FileSize field should always be greater that zero (0) and should be less than the byte equivalent of one (1) Gigabyte (GB).
+FileSize field should always be greater than zero (0) and should be less than the byte equivalent of one (1) Gigabyte (GB).

 	c.
 Document field should be required and should enforce Foreign Key constraints.

+	d.
+DateUploaded should be the date and time the data is persisted but in UTC.

 12. Setup all of the data persisting and business logic into a Web API.